-SNOWY PLOVER NESTING SUCCESS AND NEST DENSITY AT GREAT SALT LAKE, UTAH.
+SNOWY PLOVER NESTING SUCCESS AND NEST EFFECTS OF PREDATION RISK ON INCUBATION BEHAVIOR OF SNOWY PLOVER AT GREAT SALT DENSITY AT GREAT SALT LAKE.
+UTAH.
+LAKE.

-Christian Edwards, Utah Division of Wildlife Resources, Hurricane, UT 84737, Greg Farley, Department of Biological Sciences, Fort Hays State University, Hays, KS 67601, John F. Cavitt, Avian Ecology Laboratory, Department of Zoology, Weber State University, Ogden, UT 84408
+Christian Edwards, Utah Division of Wildlife Resources, Hurricane, UT 84737, Greg Farley, Department of Biological Sciences, Fort Hays State University, Hays, KS 67601, John F. Cavitt, Avian

-Throughout much of its range, Snowy Plover (Charadrius alexandrinus nivosus) numbers have been declining over the past two decades.
-In fact, the Pacific Coast population has been designated as "Threatened" under the Endangered Species Act.
-Inland populations also have experienced declines and have been given "Priority Status" by many bird conservation organizations and state wildlife agencies.
-The expansive mudflats and playas of the Great Salt Lake shoreline provide ideal breeding habitat for the Snowy Plover.
-In 2008, we investigated the breeding biology of Snowy Plover at three study sites at Great Salt Lake.
-Apparent nesting success resulted in 60% (95% CI: 50 - 69%); Mayfield estimates resulted in 46% (95% CI: 37 - 58%) nesting success and 97% (95% CI: 96 - 98%) daily survival probability.
-Predation was the cause of failure for 86% of the unsuccessful nests; 9% of the nests failed due to flooding; and 5% were due to an unknown cause.
+Ecology Laboratory, Department of Zoology, Weber Snowy Plovers (Charadrius alexandrinus) are con-State University, Ogden, UT 84408 sidered a bird of conservation concern throughout most of its range.
+At Great Salt Lake, Snowy Plo-Throughout much of its range, Snowy Plover (Chaver populations, as well as other shorebirds, face radrius alexandrinus nivosus) numbers have been important threats to their conservation.
+Some declining over the past two decades.
+In fact, the of these threats include loss and degradation of Pacific Coast population has been designated as breeding habitat, and increased risk of nest preda-"Threatened" under the Endangered Species Act. tion.
+In order to predict the potential impacts of Inland populations also have experienced declines threats to breeding birds, it is important to have and have been given "Priority Status" by many bird a basic understanding of breeding biology.
+Thereconservation organizations and state wildlife agenfore, we examined the incubation behavior of this cies.
+The expansive mudflats and playas of the species nesting at four sites at Great Salt Lake with Great Salt Lake shoreline provide ideal breeding different risks of predation.
+We conducted focal habitat for the Snowy Plover.
+In 2008, we investiobservations on incubating birds and recorded nest gated the breeding biology of Snowy Plover at three attentiveness, and number and causes of off-bouts. study sites at Great Salt Lake.
+Apparent nesting In addition, we examined if nest attentiveness success resulted in 60% (95% CI: 50 - 69%); Mayfield varied with stage of incubation and ambient conditions.
+In general nest attentiveness was high (> estimates resulted in 46% (95% CI: 37 - 58%) nesting success and 97% (95% CI: 96 - 98%) daily survival 70%) but varied between sexes and stage of the inprobability.
+Predation was the cause of failure for cubation period.
+While most adults exhibited high 86% of the unsuccessful nests; 9% of the nests failed attentiveness, variation was observed and tended due to flooding; and 5% were due to an unknown to correlate with presence of nest predators. cause.
 When all sites are combined, green vegetation around nests was 7% higher at successful nests compared to depredated upon nests.
 Nest density differed significantly among the three study sites at Great Salt Lake.
 Data collected will assist in further understanding the breeding biology of inland populations of Snowy Plover.